- Who We Are

 Skinner’s works, Arctic Circle and Sea Change, were presented at the Cairo 2005 International Festival for Experimental Theatre., for which she received Recognition for Directing.

 EDWARD HERBST (composer-musician) comes from a contemporary music orientation of improvisation and acoustic experimentation.
-Drawn to exploring new aesthetics and cultures, he traveled to Bali and Java on a Fulbright and then on Asian Cultural Council and Ford Foundation grants, researching vocal and gamelan music for dance and shadow puppet theater for four years.
+Drawn to exploring new aesthetics and cultures, he traveled to Bali and Java on a Fulbright and then on Asian Cultural Council and Ford Foundation grants, researching vocal and gamelan music for dance and shadow puppet theater for six years.

 PAUL CLAY (video and lighting design) is a multi media artist and designer who’s recent work includes set lighting and video design for the National Theatre Wales, Volcano Theatre, Welsh National Opera co production “Shelf Life”, Swansea, Wales and De Nederlandse Opera’s “Commedia”, Amsterdam, Netherlands.
 He has also done set, lighting, and video design with Mabou Mines, Susan Marshall, David Dorfman, NYTW, BAM, and many more in the New York theater and dance community.
 He received the 2004 Manchester Evening News Theatre Awards Best Design, for “Perfect” at Contact Theatre, Manchester, UK.
 He designed the set for the Pulitzer prize-winning Broadway musical “Rent”, and received a 1997 Municipal Arts Society Times Square Spectacular Award from Tibor Kalman for his redesign of the marquee and exterior of the Nederlander Theater, as well as a 1997 Drama Desk award, for “Rent”, Los Angeles.
 Other awards include the National Endowment for the Arts/ TCG Fellowship, and the Bessie award.
 He is also active in the New York night scene and has done visual projections for numerous club nights and party crews including DJ Rekha’s Basement Bhangra, Bollywood Disco, Lipstick Optional, Blackkat, Sholay, Vinylholic, Complacent/The Danger and many others.
 As a video artist, he has been reviewed in such publications as ARTnews, The New York Times, The London Times, Time Out (New York and London), The Guardian of London, Tema Celeste, Print, and Zingmagazine.
 More information on Paul's work can be found on his website.